redhat-developer/vscode-java/README.md

 Quick Start
 ============
 1. Install the Extension
-2. If you do not have a _Java 8_ Runtime on current system path or _JAVA_HOME_ is not correctly set to point to one
+2. If you do not have a _Java 8_ Development Kit on current system path or _JAVA_HOME_ is not correctly set to point to one
-    * Download and install a Java 8 compatible runtime.
+    * Download and install a Java 8 compatible development kit.
 3. Extension is activated when you first access a Java file.
     * Initial activation can be longer since it requires extension to download additional parts.
     * Recognizes only projects with *maven* build files on the directory hierarchy.